-The X32 PRODUCER allows you to monitor audio sources on a set of headphones or monitor speakers when operating the console from a front-of-house position.
+The X32 console allows you to monitor audio sources on a set of headphones or monitor speakers when operating the console from a front-of-house position.

 - 1. Connect a set of headphones to the 1⁄4" phones jacks located in either of the console's side panels. - 2.
-Alternatively, connect a set of monitors to the 1/4" monitor outs on the rear panel. - 3.
-Press the "view" button in the monitor section. - 4.
-Adjust the 6th encoder to select the audio source for the monitor bus, for example LR PFL (LR Pre-Fader Listen).
+Alternatively, connect a set of monitors to the XLR or 1⁄4" monitor outs on the rear panel. - 3.
+Press the "view" button in the monitor section. - Adjust the 6th encoder to select the audio source for the monitor bus, for example LR PFL (LR Pre-Fader Listen).
 This will output the main LR pre-fader signal to the monitors when no Solo button is selected on any of the channels or buses. - Adjust the first encoder to set the level of the monitor signal.
-Then, adjust the level of the connected headphones and/or monitor using their respective level controls on the X32 PRODUCER top panel. - 6.
-Press the Solo button on any input or output channel to send that channel's audio to the solo bus.
+Then, adjust the level of the connected headphones and/or monitor using their respective level controls on the X32 top panel. - Press the Solo button on any input or output channel to send that channel's audio to the solo bus.
 This operation will not affect the mix that the audience is hearing, nor the monitor mix heard by the talent.
 Input channels take priority over DCAs, DCAs take priority over buses, and buses take priority over main LRC/mono. - 7.
-Press the "Clear Solo" button above the main fader to quickly clear the solo status of any and all channels.
-This is particularly useful when solo is active on a channel that is not present on the current input layer and you wish to quickly clear its solo status. - 8.
+Press the "Clear Solo" button above the master faders to quickly clear the solo status of any and all channels.
+This is particularly useful when solo is active on a channel that is not present on the current input layer and you wish to quickly clear its solo status. - When monitoring a stereo signal, press the top panel "Mono" button to listen to the monitor bus in mono.
 Press the "Dim" button to listen to the monitor signal at a lower level.